cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 ## Create a new organization

-An organization can be created by a user who has the `admin` role.
 To create an organization, open the user menu, go to `Organization` and click `Create`.

 ![](/images/image233.jpg)